dodobrands/WebAuthn.Net/src/WebAuthn.Net/README.md

 This process is detailed in the ["7.1.
 Registering a New Credential"](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/#sctn-registering-a-new-credential) section of the WebAuthn specification.

-The essence of the process is to associate a public key with the user account.
+The purpose of the process is to associate a public key with the user account.

 1. Generate a random value (`challenge`) and read the identifier of the authenticated user (`userHandle`)
 2. Pass these values to the frontend as options in the method `navigator.credentials.create()`